-- The active substance is insulin lispro.
+The active substance is insulin lispro.
 Insulin lispro is made in the laboratory by a 'recombinant DNA technology' process.
-It is a changed form of human insulin and so is different from other human and animal insulins.
-Insulin lispro is closely related to human insulin which is a natural hormone made by the pancreas. - The other ingredients are m-cresol, glycerol, dibasic sodium phosphate 7 H2O, zinc oxide and water for injection.
+It is a changed form of human insulin and so is different from other

+- The other ingredients are protamine sulphate, m-cresol, phenol, glycerol, dibasic sodium phosphate 7H2O, zinc oxide and water for injection.
 Sodium hydroxide or hydrochloric acid may have been used to adjust the acidity.

-What Humalog looks like and contents of the pack
+What Humalog Mix25 100 units/ml suspension for injection in vial looks like and contents of the pack

-Humalog 100 units/ml solution for injection is a sterile, clear, colourless, aqueous solution and contains 100 units of insulin lispro in each millilitre (100 units/ml) solution for injection.
+Humalog Mix25 100 units/ml suspension for injection is a white, sterile suspension and contains 100 units of insulin lispro in each millilitre (100 units/ml) suspension for injection.
+25 % of the insulin lispro in Humalog Mix25 is dissolved in water.
+75 % of the insulin lispro in Humalog Mix25 is available in a suspension together with protamine sulphate.
 Each vial contains 1000 units (10 millilitres).
-Humalog 100 units/ml solution for injection in vial comes in a pack of 1 vial, 2 vials or a multipack of 5 x 1 vial.
-Not all pack sizes may be marketed.
+Humalog Mix25 100 units/ml suspension for injection in vial comes in a pack of 1 vial.